29 Breathtaking Australia Bucket List Experiences

 In Broome, Western Australia, the full moon rises over the tidal flats of Roebuck Bay and produces an optical illusion that looks like a staircase leading directly to the moon.

-There is a reason Broome is one of the places in Australia most of us have on our bucket list!
+There is a reason Broome is one place in Australia most of us have on our bucket list!

 When the tide recedes, shallow ridges in the tidal flats fill with shallow pools of water.
 The light from the full moon reflects into the water, forming this intriguing illusion.
 This natural phenomenon takes place during the full moon period from March to October.

 In Broome, you’ll find a gamut of adventure activities to enjoy before nightfall.
-Lounge the day away on Cable Beach, search for dinosaur footprints at Gantheaume Point, or head inland and wander through Windjana Gorge.
-There are also some fabulous 4wd day tours when it’s time to relax, grab a seat at Matso’s Brewery and sip on chilled ginger or mango beer.
+Lounge the day away on Cable Beach, take a sunset camel ride on the beach, search for dinosaur footprints at Gantheaume Point, or head inland and wander through and fly over Windjana Gorge.
+There is a fabulous pearl farm tour and when it’s time to relax, grab a seat at Matso’s Brewery and sip on chilled ginger or mango beer.

 Chantae from Chantae Was Here